 A wise man once said, “To learn a language is to have one more window from which to look at the world” – well, if that’s true, open that window and enjoy the view!

-If you would like to book your trial Croatian lesson Antonia click here.
+If you would like to book your trial Croatian language lesson with Antonia click here.

 Education: Master degree in Croatian language and literature from the University of Zadar

 Languages: Croatian (mother language), English (proficient), German (basic), Dutch (basic), Latin (basic)

 Being born and raised in the north of Croatia, in Čakovec, where I lived for 18 years, and later studied and worked in Zadar at the beautiful Adriatic sea where I spent another 16 years of my life, made me hear, learn and use different ways of Croatian – a language that is so stratified, knotted and can be tricky yet so interesting and full of surprises (and exceptions), my native language, something that I had a natural understanding and love for.